zainab-nooh/modern-js-lab/exercise/README.md

 ## Review: Boolean gates

 Logical operators such as `&&` (AND) and `||` (OR) play an interesting role when used outside of `if...else` statements.
-In this context, they can be used to evaluate and return values directly based on the truthiness or falsiness of the values involved.
+In this context, they can be used to evaluate and return values directly based on the truthiness or falsyness of the values involved.

 1. **The `&&` operator**